thled/d8cards/README.md

 * Build a custom block with a [configuration form that takes latitude and longitude in the configuration form](https://www.evernote.com/l/ASlXtGHPMWJP7aNyvPRqyjJdWlGtft5SxYA).
 * The block, when enabled should show the forecast for the configured location by a simple text as "Forecast is XXXXX with temperature of XXX deg C".
 This forecast information is retrieved using [Forecast wrapper library](https://packagist.org/packages/guhelski/forecast-php) that we included.
 * API Key you could use = `7411b0e6d5e0c99fbd7405fd6de00cd5` (Alternatively, you could register on forecast.io for the key).

+## Dupal8Cards #18 ­- Events and Subscriber #

+### Objective

+In this session, we will take a look into the Events and Subscribers which is a mechanism very similar to the Drupal’s hook system which allows one component of code to be triggered when something else is triggered.

+### Exercise

+* Modify the page_example module such that whenever the “examples/page_example/simple” page is loaded, an event “simple_page_load” is dispatched
+* In your custom module, subscribe to the earlier event.
+Implement some custom code in your subscriber (Say make an entry to database logging under “Simple Page” type with the message “Simple Page Loaded”).